 <cite class="corp">Oracle</cite>'s main product is <cite class="thing">Oracle</cite>, and only an oracle can predict whether they will release a similarly name Linux distribution.because Oracle is the name of a corporate person and Oracle that of a thing.
 I have tried not to define too many classes of proper names, and currently the values I use for

-of a cite
+class of a cite element are

-for corporate persons),
+corp for corporate persons),

-for objects, place
+thing for objects, place for

-for units of measure.
+locations, and uom for units of measure.

 cite